alexamies/chinesenotes.com/README.md

     overridden by setting an environment variale named TEMPLATE_HOME with the path relative to the project home.

+/html/material-templates
+  - Go templates for generation of HTML files using material design lite styles.

 /web
  - HTML and PHP files.
 Many but not all files are generated with the Go command line tool cnreader.
 HTML files are written in HTML 5 (See <a